 Priority Registration Experience Program in the Road to Xavier

-- The incoming first-year class and their parents/families have begun the process of becoming familiar with Xavier using the newly enhanced Road to Xavier.
+- The incoming first-year class and their parents/families are becoming familiar with Xavier using the newly enhanced Road to Xavier.

 - The Road to Xavier offers greater flexibility than an on-campus experience.
 It saves time and the expense of traveling to Xavier prior to the 5-day orientation program ("Manresa") in August.